← Back to Blog

 Mashbill: Undisclosed (MGP sourced; likely high-rye)

 Nose: Surprisingly sweet for something that could strip paint.
 Molasses and powdered sugar lead the way — not caramel, not vanilla, but straight-up confectionery sweetness.
 Stone fruit underneath: plum and maybe a little dried apricot.
 The ethanol is there, but it’s buried under enough sweetness that it doesn’t announce itself the way you’d expect at 134 proof.
-Spend a minute with it before you commit.
+Give it a minute — pour it, walk away, come back.
+That’s not optional at this proof level.

 Final Thoughts: Old Carter Batch 6 is the kind of barrel-proof whiskey that makes you question why you’d ever add water.
 The sweetness and tropical profile are unusual for something this old and this proof, and that’s exactly what makes it special.
-At retail it’s a fair ask for 13 years of MGP at full strength.
+At retail ($100–150) it’s a fair ask for 13 years of MGP at full strength.
 If you see it, don’t walk past it.
+Buy it, set it down for a while, and open it when you have the time to pay attention to it.

 Rating: Top Shelf — Rating system explained